Lachie-King24/holbertonschool-low_level_programming/variables_if_else_while/README.md

 5-print_numbers is a program that prints all single digit numbers of base 10, starting from 0, followed by a new line

 6-print_numberz is a program that prints all single digits of base 10 starting from 0, followed by a new line

+7-print_tebahpla is a program that prints the lowerccase alphabet in reverse, followed by a new line